nutonomy/nuscenes-devkit/python-sdk/nuscenes/eval/panoptic/README.md

 data and use of external data.
 To enable a fair comparison between methods, the user will be able to filter the methods by method aspects.

-Both panoptic segmentation and panoptic tracking tasks will have an `Lidar track` and `Open Track` respectively.
+Both panoptic segmentation and panoptic tracking tasks will have a `Lidar track` and `Open Track` respectively.
 Methods will be compared within these tracks and the winners will be decided for each track separately.
-Furthermore, there will also be an award for novel ideas, as well as the best student submission.

 **Segmentation-lidar track**:
 * Only lidar input allowed.